cwsaylor/telegram/README.md

 * Admin encrypted using Heroku's free Piggyback SSL support
 * iPhone/iPad interface

-Warning
+Caveats
 -------
-Templates are currently being rendered directly from the database so don't allow access to your admin by someone you don't trust.
+* Templates are currently being rendered directly from the database so don't allow access to your admin by someone you don't trust.
+* You must close the browser after logging out.
+This is a limitation of HTTP Auth.

 Requirements
 ------------